Victoria-Esther/hello-world/example.md

 Step 1.
 Create a Repository
-A repository is usually used to organize a single project.
+A __repository__ is usually used to organize a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets – anything your project needs.
-We recommend including a README, or a file with information about your project.
-GitHub makes it easy to add one at the same time you create your new repository.
-It also offers other common options such as a license file.
+We recommend including a _README_, or a file with information about your project.
+GitHub makes it easy to add one at the same time you create your new repository. _It also offers other common options such as a license file._

-Your hello-world repository can be a place where you store ideas, resources, or even share and discuss things with others.
+Your ```hello-world``` repository can be a place where you store ideas, resources, or even share and discuss things with others.

 To create a new repository
 In the upper right corner, next to your avatar or identicon, click  and then select New repository.